PocketAppZ/NoBloatbox/README.md

 ### How does it work?

 1. **Download the Signature File or a Companion**
-   E.h., download the [signature file for Windows 11 ](https://github.com/builtbybel/NoBloatbox/releases/download/0.31.0/targets1124H2.json) or [Windows 10](https://github.com/builtbybel/NoBloatbox/releases/download/0.31.0/targets10.json) – a list of programs identified as bloatware.
+Download the [signature file for Windows 11 ](https://github.com/builtbybel/NoBloatbox/releases/download/0.31.0/targets1124H2.json) or [Windows 10](https://github.com/builtbybel/NoBloatbox/releases/download/0.31.0/targets10.json) – a list of programs identified as bloatware.
 A default signature file is always included with the app (see “Assets”), but you can also use custom signatures from the community.

-2. **Drag-and-Drop**
+3. **Drag-and-Drop**
    Simply drag and drop the downloaded signature file into the highlighted box in the app.

-3. **Bloatware Search**
+4. **Bloatware Search**
    The bloatware search begins, and from there, you can start filtering and removing unwanted programs with ease!

 ---